uc-cdis/data-portal/docs/portal_config.md

     "explorerFilterValuesToHide": ["array of strings"], // optional, Values set in array will be hidden in guppy filters.
 Intended use is to hide missing data category from filters, for this it should be set to the same as `missing_data_alias` in Guppy server config
-    "studyRegistration": true, // optional, whether to enable the study registration feature "workspaceRegistration": true, // optional, whether to enable the workspace registration feature },
+    "studyRegistration": true, // optional, whether to enable the study registration feature "workspaceRegistration": true, // optional, whether to enable the workspace registration feature "workspaceTokenServiceRefreshTokenAtLogin": true, // optional, whether to refresh the WTS token directly at portal login (recommended mode).
+If not set, this refresh happens only when the user enters the workspace section of the portal (default/old/previous mode).
+  },
   "dataExplorerConfig": { // required only if featureFlags.explorer is true; configuration for the Data Explorer (/explorer); can be replaced by explorerConfig, see Multi Tab Explorer doc
     "charts": { // optional; indicates which charts to display in the Data Explorer